 goop x Social Studies

-A collaboration was inevitable, and it’s gorgeous; what’s unusual is that you can buy the dishes, glasses, flatware, candlesticks, vases, and linens we designed on goop (to keep!).
+After the wild popularity of last summer’s collaboration, we designed a new one; you can buy the dishes, glasses, flatware, candlesticks, vases, and linens here on goop.
 Or you can rent them as the Secret Garden kit on Social Studies’ site, where they come with customizable menus and place cards, hosting tips, and a curated playlist.

 The new Blue collection